 - Ladies wearing head scarves during church services or not wearing sleeveless tops and pants/trousers (more about clothing is listed later in this section.)

 Understand the climate you will visit.
 Check www.weather.com for information on the weather you might experience.
 Dress in light layers and be prepared for all types of weather, hot and cold, wet and dry.
 You may want to bring a hooded raincoat or folding umbrella for rainy weather, a sweater or light jacket for the evenings and a hat or scarf for protection from the sun.

 Note: Some cultures frown on sunglasses because this prevents people from seeing your eyes.

 Electrical current in other countries is different than in the US.
-A converter and adaptive plugs may be needed and can be purchased at most US department/drug stores.
+A converter and plug adapters may be needed and can be purchased at most US department/drug stores.
 Electrical items such as shavers, hairdryers, etc. will not work without a transformer unless they are dual voltage.
-All plugs, adapters, and transformers should be purchased before you leave.
-To aid in your packing light, consider whether you truly need such appliances.
+All plugs, adapters and converters should be purchased before you leave.

 Personal Items to Bring

 Bible, notebook and pen.
 A notebook can be used to record times of reflection on what God is saying to you as well as to record the names and addresses of the many friends you will make.
 Most travelers like to have a small backpack.

 Most major airports and cities have currency exchange offices.
 You can either use cash or plastic for these transactions.
 You will also be able to use your debit/credit card at ATMs in large cities.
 For security reasons, be sure to inform your bank/credit card company about your travel plans and determine what fees you will be charged for foreign transactions.